ShouryaMishra2006/PharmaMate/README.md

 1. **OCR Process**:
    The user uploads an image (e.g., a prescription or medical document).
 The image is processed using **Tesseract OCR** to extract the text, which is then passed through the system for further analysis.

-2. **Create Custom Dataset Using Google SpanBERT**:
+2. **Create Custom Dataset Using Google flan-T5-base Model**:
-   A custom dataset is created using **Google SpanBERT** to enrich the data with specialist information, enhancing the model’s ability to predict relevant specialists based on the input text.
+   A custom dataset is created using **Google flan-T5-base Model** to enrich the data with specialist information, enhancing the model’s ability to predict relevant specialists based on the input text.

 3. **Hybrid NER Model**:
    The system uses a hybrid NER model (combining **SpaCy** and **ClinicalBERT**) to identify key medical entities like conditions, treatments, and specialists.
 The system has an accuracy rate of more than **90%** for extracting medical entities.